Health International offers 3 plans:

 Some pre-existing conditions may be covered, at the discretion of the Medical Director, with either a waiting period or payment of a loading.

-A loading is a percentage of the annual subscription of the relevant applicant which is agreed by the Underwriters when a condition/occupation has been assessed.
-On payment of the subscription by the member, the condition/occupation is then covered and not excluded.
+A loading is a percentage of the annual premium for the relevant applicant which is agreed by the Underwriters when a condition/occupation has been assessed.
+On payment of the additional premium by the member, the condition / occupation is then covered and not excluded.

 Extremely hazardous occupations such as, but not limited to, Oil Rig Deep Sea Divers or aeronautics are not covered on Health International Membership Plans.

 Occupational Loadings are applied to the following occupations: – Pilots, Professional Hunters (Short Season) Construction Workers, Security Guards Using A Weapon, Sawmill Worker Mining (Open Cast) – Mining (Underground) Photographic Safaris etc. Full details are available from your Agent or Regional Head Office

 A chronic condition is a disease, illness or injury that has at least one of the following characteristics: – It has no known cure and continues indefinitely, it reoccurs, it is permanent, it may require YOU to be specifically trained or rehabilitated, needs long-term monitoring, consultations, check-ups examinations or tests.

 Should a member develop a Chronic Condition whilst a Member of Health International, the investigations and treatment for the condition will be covered to the point where the condition is stabilised and the Member is on routine medications, tests etc.

 Once the chronic condition is stable, the member will be advised that the condition will be managed under a Chronic Lifetime Benefit of:

 USD40,000 per Chronic Condition – Diamond Plan

 The related cost of tests, in-hospital procedures, and any acute on chronic episodes will be covered under the Chronic Lifetime Benefit.